Dental Grants in Kentucky

 Why Consider Foundation Programs:

-- Over $20 million donated since 2015 to various Kentucky projects and organizations
+- Increased Impact: Over $23 million donated since 2015 to various Kentucky projects and organizations.

-- Foundation directs at least 70% of dollars directly to dental treatment and oral health education
+- Direct Care Focus: The Foundation continues to direct at least 70% of its funds directly to dental treatment and oral health education.

-- Supports more than 25 dental clinics throughout Kentucky
+- Network Reach: Supports more than 25 non-profit dental clinics throughout Kentucky.

 How It Works:

-- Preference given to organizations that advance oral health care in Kentucky
+- Priority: Preference is given to safety-net clinics and programs that advance oral health equity for underserved populations.

 5. Veterans Affairs (VA) Dental Benefits